 Feminist Articles and Speeches: Included are transcripts of speeches organized by subject.

 Gifts of Speech: Women's Speeches From Around the World: Search a collection of women's speeches by keyword, plus a list of "Nobel" lectures and their top 100 American speeches by men and women, compiled by researchers at the University of Wisconsin-Madison and Texas A & M University.

 Great Speeches: History Place: Great speeches from history in alphabetical order from Susan B. Anthony to Woodrow Wilson.

 History and Politics Out Loud: "A searchable archive of politically significant audio materials for scholars, teachers and students.
 HPOL is a component of "Historical Voices" funded by the National Endowment for the Humanities in partnership with Michigan State University."
 To hear the speeches click on each link and use with the audio program Real Player.

-Inaugural Addresses of the Presidents of the United States: Full-Text transcripts of entire speeches from Washington to George W. Bush.
+Inaugural Addresses of the Presidents of the United States: Use Bartleby's Great Books Online to search full-text transcripts of entire speeches from Washington to Barack Obama.

-Kurylo's Communication Links: An excellent directory prepared and maintained by Doctoral Candidate, Anastacia Kurylo, of the Communication Department of Rutgers University.
+Kurylo's Communication Links: An excellent directory prepared and maintained by Anastacia Kurylo, Ph.
+D., Assistant Professor of Communication Arts at Marymount Manhattan College.